Mechanical Turk: In literature and the arts

-In the first of his Theses on the Philosophy of History, Walter Benjamin wrote of the Mechanical Turk that "one can imagine a philosophical counterpart to this device.
+In the first of his Theses on the Philosophy of History (1940), philosopher and critic Walter Benjamin likened strict Marxist historiography to the Mechanical Turk: "one can imagine a philosophical counterpart to this device.
 The puppet called 'historical materialism' is to win all the time.
 It can easily be a match for anyone if it enlists the services of theology, which today, as we know, is wizened and has to keep out of sight."

+Jane Irwin's webcomic and later graphic novel Clockwork Game: The Illustrious Career of a Chess-Playing Automaton is based on the Turk.

 A film inspired by the Turk is Tod Browning's White Tiger (1923).
 Its three main characters, who find themselves partners in crime, include one who is both a "double-crossing hood" and a "genius at chess".
 Essential to the trio's scheme to make a killing is "the chess-playing Turk", whose cabinet serves to conceal either its operator or a burglar.
 There have been at least two television films based on the Turk.
 A 13-episode French–Italian–Austrian–Hungarian series, Les Évasions célèbres (Famous Escapes) was broadcast in France on ORTF in 1972 as well as elsewhere (e.g. East Germany in 1977).
 One 55-minute episode, Le Joueur d'échecs (Der Schachspieler), directed by Christian-Jaque, has Napoleon (Robert Manuel) encounter the automaton in Kempelen's castle, play against it, and lose.
 El jugador de ajedrez or Le Joueur d'échecs de Maelzel, a 54-minute television film produced in Mexico and France and directed by Juan Luis Buñuel, was first broadcast in 1981 as one of a series of films based on Poe.
+A chess-playing computer named "the Turk" is a plot device in the television series Terminator: The Sarah Connor Chronicles.